Fleetwit/frontend-job-task/readme.md

 Feel free to have fun with it and showcase what you can do.

-The limit to complete this project is 1 week from the time the email was sent to you.
+The limit to complete this project is due at 5:00 pm ET on Friday, September 22nd.

 Once completed, upload your code to github and email julien@fleetwit.com